CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

 - In every respect, employees and volunteers ensure that the relationships they form with children and young people are appropriate.

-- The Management Board of Bromley Little Theatre ensures that staff working directly with children and young people have a Disclosure from the Criminal Records Bureau.
-Staff requiring CRB disclosures are:
+- The Management Board of Bromley Little Theatre Ltd and Bromley Little Theatre Playgoers’ Club ensure that volunteers working directly with children and young people have a Disclosure and Barring Service.
+Volunteers requiring DBS disclosures are: • Youth Theatre leaders

 - Chaperones on specific productions in which children perform